Skip to content

 pipeline pipeline

 The Textractor pipeline extracts and splits text from documents.
-This pipeline uses either an Apache Tika backend (if Java is available) or BeautifulSoup4.
+This pipeline uses Apache Tika (if Java is available) and BeautifulSoup4.
+See this link for a list of supported document formats.

 Example